Streak Cameras

 The simplest kind of streak camera is based on some means for deflecting an incident light beam – for example, a rotating mirror.
 Such devices are fairly limited in terms of temporal resolution because the speed of moving parts is limited.

 The most common type of streak camera is an optoelectronic device, where the incident light hits a photocathode within a vacuum tube.
 Electrons emitted from that cathode are accelerated by a high-voltage, forming a pulsed electron beam, where the beam intensity is approximately linearly dependent on the optical intensity.
 That electron beam is deflected by an additional pair of electrodes, to which a rapidly varying electric voltage is applied.
 The electron beam can finally hit a phosphor screen for generating a visible streak image.
-Alternatively, the beam can hit a charge-coupled device (CCD) in order to obtain an electronic signal, which may be processed by a computer as in an digital oscilloscope; such a device may display a curve on a computer screen just as a digital oscilloscope does.
+Alternatively, the beam can hit a charge-coupled device (CCD) to obtain an electronic signal, which may be processed by a computer as in an digital oscilloscope; such a device may display a curve on a computer screen just as a digital oscilloscope does.
 The fastest optoelectronic streak cameras reach temporal resolutions of the order of 100 femtoseconds – however, only for rather weak input signals.
 For stronger signals, as needed for a higher signal-to-noise ratio, the temporal resolution is decreased due to the mutual repulsion of the electrons.

 As in an oscilloscope, the deflection mechanism in a streak camera needs to be precisely triggered at a suitable time, e.g. just before a short optical pulse hits the photocathode.
 Both single-shot operation and repetitive operation can be realized; the latter is often desired for use with a mode-locked laser, for example.